 Start With What Actually Matters

 Designing your home is personal.
-A kitchen that doesn’t function for you is just a series of pretty cabinets.
+A beautiful kitchen that doesn’t function for you is just a collection of pretty cabinets.
 And we see that more often than you’d think, spaces that look great but don’t actually work for the people using them.

-Before getting into the design itself, there’s something I always tell clients.
+Before getting into the design itself, here’s something I’ve learned, both from designing kitchens for clients and from renovating my own.
 Think about how you cook, what appliances you use, how many people share the space, and what your daily routine looks like.
-When you’re planning your own space, this is where good kitchen design ideas really begin.
+This is where every successful kitchen design begins.

 Here’s a quick tip: knowing what doesn’t work is just as important as knowing what you want.
-Start making a list of everything you love and hate about your current kitchen.
-It helps guide decisions and keeps you focused throughout the renovation.
+Make a list of everything you love and hate about your current kitchen.
+It helps guide decisions and keeps you focused during the renovation.

 Why the Change